March 2023 | 1220 words | 5-min read

-Building ideas which serve the nation
+Building ideas that serve the nation

 In March 2020, when the world and India were shaken by the onset of the Covid-19 pandemic, the idea of the Tata group committing upfront a significant sum of money — Rs 1,500 crore — to the fight against Covid-19 was a powerful spur to action.
-This announcement made by Ratan Tata, Chairman of Tata Trusts, and N Chandrasekaran, Chairman, Tata Sons, led to the group serving India during a very difficult period through a range of measures, such as creating over 5,000 hospital beds, providing meals and PPE kits to millions of Indians, and providing nearly 10% of the country’s oxygen requirements at the height of the pandemic’s second wave.
+This announcement made by Ratan Tata, Chairman Emeritus, Tata Sons, and Chairman of Tata Trusts, and N Chandrasekaran, Chairman, Tata Sons, led to the group serving India during a very difficult period through a range of measures, such as creating over 5,000 hospital beds, providing meals and PPE kits to millions of Indians, and providing nearly 10% of the country’s oxygen requirements at the height of the pandemic’s second wave.

 The acquisition of Air India and its homecoming to the Tata group in the 75th year of Indian independence marks the birth of yet another powerful idea which will make our nation very proud in the future — the idea of creating a world-class flagbearer airline for India.
-As the new Air India prepares to take flight, I feel so proud to be part of a group which has always held what is good for India is good for Tata.
+As the new Air India prepares to take flight, I feel so proud to be part of a group which has always believed that what is good for India is good for Tata.

-Harish Bhat is brand custodian, Tata Sons
+Harish Bhat is Brand Custodian, Tata Sons